1.

 C. Journeying and Encounters

 Throughout their wanderings, the Israelites encountered various peoples and territories.
 Some of these encounters included conflicts, such as with the king of Arad, and the Moabite king Balak's attempt to curse the Israelites through Balaam.
-Despite the adversities, they also experienced Divine provisions, such as water from the rock and the miraculous defeat of their enemies.
+Despite these adversities, they also experienced divine provisions, such as water from the rock and the miraculous defeat of their enemies.

 D. Laws and Covenant Renewal

 Deuteronomy, largely composed of Moses' farewell speeches, reiterates and expands upon the Law.
-It emphasizes the importance of obedience to God's commandments as the condition for blessing in the land of Canaan.
+It emphasizes the importance of obedience to God's commandments as the condition for blessings in the land of Canaan.

 E. Preparation to Enter the Land